IBM/cloud-pak/repo/case/ibm-ucda-case/README.md

 # Disaster Recovery

-See the sections [Backup Kubernetes Resources](#Backup-Kubernetes-Resources), [Backup Product Data](#Backup-Product-Data) and [Recover from a Disaster](#Recover-from-a-disaster) to learn how you can recover your UCD agent instance after a disaster.
+See the sections [Backup Kubernetes Resources](#Backup-Kubernetes-Resources), [Backup Product Data](#Backup-Product-Data) and [Recover from a Disaster](#Recover-from-a-disaster) to learn how you can recover your DevOps Deploy agent instance after a disaster.

 ## Backup Kubernetes Resources

-Backup the Kubernetes resoures required to redeploy the UCD agent after a disaster.
+Backup the Kubernetes resoures required to redeploy the DevOps Deploy agent after a disaster.
 Follow these steps to save the configuration of essential Kubernetes resources.

 1. Save UcdAgent Custom Resource